Chasing snow: family short breaks in the French Alps for non-skiers

 But as I discovered, between December and March, most of the nice chalets in these areas are booked out well in advance by skiers (because they are next to the slopes).
 And during peak season most places only offer a minimum 1 week stay so this pushes up the cost if you only want a short break.

-I soon realised I had to compromise and what we did get in the end was superb value and the most pleasant and relaxed family holiday I have ever had (yes, big call!).
+I soon realised I had to compromise.
+I didn't get my catering, chalet or hot tub but what we did get in the end was superb value and the most pleasant and relaxed family holiday I have ever had (yes, big call!).

 We stayed in the village of Taninges which is less than an hour from Geneva airport or 5.5 hours’ drive from Paris.
 It’s at the base of the snow-capped Alps but still close enough to make day trips to the popular ski resorts if you want to.
 There's usually a lot of white fluffy snow in the village until mid-March but sadly, it melted 2 weeks before we got there.

 Taninges is not a glamourous place.
-It’s quiet and a bit tired around the edges - in fact, it's so authentic you can even smell cow poo in strong winds!
-I think it’s the best kept secret and I predict it will grow in popularity as prices in Morzine and Les Gets continue to soar.
+It’s quiet and a bit tired around the edges.
+In fact, it's so authentic you can even smell cow poo from neighbouring farm in strong winds!
+Despite this, I still think it’s the Alps' best kept secret and I predict it will grow in popularity as prices in Morzine and Les Gets continue to soar.
 For non-skiing families, it’s the ideal winter retreat.

-I booked 3 nights at Gite Balneo through Airbnb or you can go directly through their website.
-A “gite” is a French thing.
-It’s a cross between a Bed & Breakfast and a self-catered holiday home with the owners always living nearby.
-You will have your own private apartment or home but you share the leisure facilities if there is more than one gite on the property.
+We booked 3 nights at Gite Balneo through Airbnb or you can go directly through their website.
+A “gite” is a cross between a Bed & Breakfast and a self-catered holiday home and the owners usually live nearby.
+You will have your own private apartment or home but you usually share the leisure facilities, such as a poo, if there is more than one gite on the property.

-So we had our own 2 bedroom apartment with a fully equipped kitchen within the chalet.
-We shared the huge garden and swing set for the kids with other guests but we had our own decking area and sun loungers.
+So we had our own separate 2 bedroom apartment with a fully equipped kitchen.
+We shared the huge garden and kid's swing set with other guests but we had our own decking area and sun loungers.
 Within the building there is a small indoor swimming pool/jacuzzi, gym, sauna and steam room and a little games room too.
 It was built in 2012 but it still had all of the Alpine charm I was looking for (except a log fire but the under floor heating kept us toasty warm).

 The view from the chalet was breath-taking: the beautiful Alps in the distance and a monastery from the 13th Century in front.
 Also (rather randomly) there was a giant bench at a park next door!
-This was an unexpected highlight for the kids.
+This was an unexpected highlight.

 It was raining heavily so after a good play in the snow we sheltered in a cafe where we ate burgers and chips.
 There was an outdoor heater and the café provided us with blankets too (the nice manager even put our soggy mittens on top of his pizza oven to keep them warm).